pretix/pretix/doc/api/resources/orders.rst

    * ``code`` (optional)
    * ``status`` (optional) – Defaults to pending for non-free orders and paid for free orders.
 You can only set this to ``"n"`` for pending or ``"p"`` for paid.
+We will create a payment object for this order either in state ``created`` or in state ``confirmed``, depending on this value.
 If you create a paid order, the ``order_paid`` signal will **not** be sent out to plugins and no email will be sent.
 If you want that behavior, create an unpaid order and then call the ``mark_paid`` API method.
    * ``consume_carts`` (optional) – A list of cart IDs.
 All cart positions with these IDs will be deleted if the order creation is successful.
 Any quotas that become free by this operation will be credited to your order creation.
    * ``email``
    * ``locale``
    * ``payment_provider`` – The identifier of the payment provider set for this order.
 This needs to be an existing payment provider.
-You should use ``"free"`` for free orders.
+You should use ``"free"`` for free orders, and we strongly advise to use ``"manual"`` for all orders you create as paid.
-   * ``payment_info`` (optional) – You can pass a nested JSON object that will be set as the internal ``payment_info`` value of the order.
+   * ``payment_info`` (optional) – You can pass a nested JSON object that will be set as the internal ``info`` value of the payment object that will be created.
 How this value is handled is up to the payment provider and you should only use this if you know the specific payment provider in detail.
 Please keep in mind that the payment provider will not be called to do anything about this (i.e. if you pass a bank account to a debit provider, *no* charge will be created), this is just informative in case you *handled the payment already*.
    * ``comment`` (optional)
    * ``checkin_attention`` (optional)
    * ``invoice_address`` (optional)